meb-team/datapaper_eukaryotes_pavin_2025/readme.md

 Reference of tools used below:

 - [Anvi'o v8](https://github.com/merenlab/anvio) => Install it with _Conda_
-  as all required tools are installed in the same environment
+  as all required tools will be present in the same environment
 - [Seqtk](https://github.com/lh3/seqtk/)
 - [Metabat2](https://bitbucket.org/berkeleylab/metabat/src/master/)